-- the value of your pension pot or a CETV (Cash Equivalent Transfer Value) of your defined benefits for divorce purpose - the amount of lump sum death benefit payable if you died in service - · details of any dependant's pension - your period of membership
+- a CETV (Cash Equivalent Transfer Value) of your defined benefits for divorce purpose - the amount of lump sum death benefit payable if you died in service - details of any dependant's pension - your period of membership

-A non-guaranteed free transfer out value quotation can be obtained online through your secure myRPS account at railwayspensions.co.uk.
+A non-guaranteed free transfer out value quotation can be obtained online through your secure myFund account at btppensions.co.uk.
 The quotation is not guaranteed because further calculations will be applied over the course of the implementation of the Order.
 As a result of those calculations, the value may differ to the one provided in the free transfer out value quotation.